jakekausler/Kingmaker-Kingdom-Rules-Parsing/Settlement Structures.md

 **Construction** Intrigue (trained) DC 16

-**Upgrade To** Illicit Market
+**Upgrade To** <<Illicit Market|Settlement-Structures#IllicitMarket>>

 **Ruin** Score +1 Crime

 **Item Bonus** +1 item bonus to Manage Trade Agreements, and you can use Intrigue instead of Trade to Manage Trade Agreements.

 **Effect** When you have a failure when using Intrigue to Manage Trade Agreements, you can treat it as a success instead, but you gain +1 Crime.
-If you have a critical failure when using Intrigue to Manage Trade Agreements, your smuggling is detected and you gain 1 Infamy and 1 Unrest, and you have a -1 penalty on checks to Manage Trade Agreements for 1d4 months.
+If you have a critical failure when using Intrigue to Manage Trade Agreements, your smuggling is detected and you gain 1 <<Infamy|Kingdom-Rules#FameAndInfamy>> and 1 <<Unrest|Kingdom-Rules#Unrest>>, and you have a -1 penalty on checks to Manage Trade Agreements for 1d4 months.

-**Special** A Smuggler’s Den must share a block with at least one Housing improvement and another Structure with a Construction requirement of Community, Faith, Industry, or Trade as a front.
+**Special** A Smuggler’s Den must share a block with at least one Housing improvement and another <<Structure|Settlement-Structures>> with a Construction requirement of Community, Faith, Industry, or Trade as a front.
 )

 item(